def-gthill/kenpali/kenpali-core.md

 ### switch|switch

-Evaluates a list of conditions and returns the result of the first matching case.
+Evaluates a list of conditions on an input value and returns the result of the first matching case.

 Parameters: